For those who are looking to start an income-generating website, one of the first dilemmas you’re faced with is how to pick niche website ideas.

 I don’t actually plan on starting a blog about tiny houses – so feel free to steal the idea and the keywords I shared above 🙂

-Overall, I hope this exercise was helpful to those who are still struggling with niche selection.
+Overall, I hope this exercise was helpful to those who are still struggling with niche site ideas.
 Honestly, even if you pick a niche and it never gets any traction – what did it really cost you?

 A little bit of money and some lost time.